 5. Play the Same Song on Every Guitar

 Once you have that private, relaxing environment to test the guitar, do your best to play the same songs on each guitar you test.
 Choose a couple songs that can highlight a wide range of tones on the guitar.
-For instance, you can choose:
+For instance, you can choose a song that requires you to:

 There are a plenty of other examples we could mention here.
 The big idea is that you want to compare apples to apples on each guitar you test, and the only way to do that is by playing the same songs.
 However, this is only effective if you…